 2. Number of Patients Served

-In 2018, the Mayo Clinic employed nearly 5,000 physicians and scientists and had approximately 1.2 million patients, according to their website.
+The Mayo Clinic employs more than 4,500 physicians and scientists and treats approximately 1.3 million patients each year, according to its website.
 According to a Forbes article from 2017, they did 7,000 executive physicals that year.

 As far as the experience for your employees, it’s simple math.
 Seeing that many patients makes it difficult for large hospitals and regional health systems to provide a personal, intimate experience for everyone.

 Concierge practices might have just a solo practitioner or a handful of doctors, and the number of patients they see each year is in the hundreds.
 This allows for a more intimate experience than one offered at a hospital dealing with thousands of patients each day.